g-mittal/angular-ekart/README.md

 in search.component.html,
 we access searchInput template reference variable only when updateSearchText() is called ie when search button is clicked but we want to access searchInput as soon as searchInput loads

+In container.component.ts,
+productListComponent stores reference to product-list with help of viewChild()